 Christchurch gains real time information for bus network

-The real time information project will offer Metro customers new technology from 1 July, using cellular based satellite-fed data.
+The introduction of real time information will provide Metro customers new technology using cellular based satellite-fed data.
 This means that bus arrival times will be exact rather than estimated, and customers will enjoy accurate and advanced journey planning tools, including a new Metro mobile application.